 The Progressive Era

 In the late 1800s, political parties ran many cities through an organization called a political machine.
 These organizations got members of their party elected to office using legal and illegal methods.
-They would get jobs for people in exchange for their votes; they bribed voters; they altered vote counts in their favor.
+Parties would get jobs for people in exchange for their votes; they bribed voters; they altered vote counts in their favor.
 These methods allowed a political party to control local government.

 Politicians often used their office to make money through immoral or illegal ways.
 Politicians often accepted bribes from people who wanted government jobs or from businesses who wanted to pass government inspections.
 Using information not available to the public, politicians would buy worthless land before a road or construction project would raise property values.